 Your comfort, safety and satisfaction are our priority, so we focus on reducing complications in several key areas that contribute to our overall excellence in quality care.
 We invite you to read more by clicking on a topic below.

 - Short surgery time: The shorter the operation, the less chance of developing an infection.
-We focus on efficiency to prevent longer-than-necessary surgical durations.
+We focus on efficiency to prevent longer-than-necessary surgical duration.

 - Use of regional anesthesia: Regional anesthesia has been shown to reduce bleeding, minimize post-operative pain and shorten surgical time.